 Bring your personality to the shoot.
 As well as capturing your physical appearance, your photos should also display your character.
 Try to get into the same mindset that you have on stage and hold that feeling when your photos are taken.

 Bring two or three different outfits, so that a range of music portraits can be created with different looks.
 You’ll then have a set of images which can be used in different situations.

 Do whatever you need to do to relax before the shoot.

 Ensure you look your best, and don’t have a late night out the night before!

-Book Your Musician Photography Shoot
+Contact Me About Your Musician Photography Shoot

 If you’d like to ask any questions about creating your music photos, then just send me an email using the form below, or call me on 07779082909.
 I work from a studio in Kennington, London; one stop on the Northern Line from Waterloo, or I can work on location.